 Typical perimenopausal symptoms include hot flushes, night sweats, mood changes, sleep disturbance, musculoskeletal pain, vaginal dryness and sexual or urinary problems.
 Treatments offered for these symptoms are the same whether you are pre- or post-menopausal.

 The key message here is that we treat the symptoms, not your hormone levels or stage of menopause.
-That’s why there’s usually no need for blood tests.
-And here’s some great news for women who choose HRT for their hot flushes: Mirena really simplifies your combined HRT regimen and is not known to increase your breast cancer risk.
+That’s why there’s usually no need for blood tests, apart from some specific situations described below.
+And here’s some great news for women who choose MHT (Menopausal Hormone Therapy) for their hot flushes: Mirena really simplifies your combined MHT regimen and is not known to increase your breast cancer risk.

 45-55 this is the classic time when most women reach menopause, but perimenopausal symptoms can start many years before that.
 If you’re much younger than this your GP may recommend a blood test to confirm perimenopause and exclude other causes for you symptoms.

 The contraceptive effect of Mirena lasts 5 years.
 If you are under 50 and your Mirena is expiring you should have it replaced to ensure ongoing contraception, or use another contraceptive.
 If you’re over 50 when it expires then you have a decision to make.
 Before having it removed your doctor should check that you’re definitely post-menopausal; if not you may be at risk of an unplanned pregnancy (rare, but not impossible).
 If you’re not menopausal your periods will also return, possibly heavier and more frequent or prolonged than before.